-Melbourne was once the home of the world's biggest bookstore; a sprawling space that also featured toys, art, a menagerie, and curios from around the globe.
+Melbourne was once the home of the world's biggest bookstore, a sprawling space home to a million plus books.
 Welcome to Cole's Book Arcade.

 Edward Cole was born in Kent, England, in 1832.